 (Since I’ve been asked so many times, this is the mini-cast iron skillet picture above).

-This is the BEST Homemade Nacho Cheese Sauce!
-Made with only five all-natural ingredients (trust me, it doesn’t need more), and takes 10 minutes to make.
-Perfect for football snacking.
+This from-scratch Homemade Nacho Cheese Sauce is made with only five all-natural ingredients, and takes 10 minutes to make.
+Perfect for football snacking!

 - 2 tbsp butter

 - 2 tbsp all-purpose flour